Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/4292/

 ### How to use Departures Board
-The Departures Board Viz is a single value animated visualization in the style of airport departure boards.
+The Departures Board Viz is a single value animated visualization in the style of airport departure boards.<br>
 Drop it into your own dashboards to display places, users, timestamps or any other important information in an eye catching and fun way
 - This app is for anyone who wants a single-value panel display for both text and numerical search results.
 - To use it in your dashboards, simply install the app, and create a search that provides the following fields: `_time`, `name`, `value`, `status`